 Although we got lucky, I would definitely recommend a visit here even if you don’t see a tiger.
 The jungle is beautiful to explore.

-Another place of natural beauty to explore is the Siliserh Lake.
-It provides stunning views of turquoise blue water, the hills and beyond.
+It provides stunning views of turquoise blue water, the hills, and beyond.

 While we were here, we saw people speed boating!
 So, if you fancy it – you can get involved.

 Centrally located, the Alwar City Palace is a great spot for some Rajasthani history.